coderclash/pythonpie/README.md

-# A simple sandboxed Python REST & JSON API.
+# PythonPie - A Simple JSON API for Safely Running Python Code.

 We run your codes.

+** Warning, sandbox not implemented.
+Trust me.
+Not good. **

 ### Features

 * Uses gevent for fastness.
-* Sandboxes python
+* Sandboxes python.

 ### Install/Usage